 The Working Group notes that if an applicant proposes changes to the application in response to public comments, additional processes apply, including an additional public comment period, where applicable.
 Please see Topic 20: Application Change Requests for discussion of processes related to changes in the application.

 Rationale for Recommendation 28.13: The Working Group acknowledges that third-parties may want to submit information pertaining to confidential portions of an application, and that these third-parties may not feel comfortable submitting this information publicly through public comment.
 As an example, a community member may want to send ICANN information relevant to the background screening for an applicant and may prefer to do so privately.
 The Working Group recommends that ICANN create a process to allow for the private submission of such information.

+Rationale for Recommendation 28.14: In order to provide the same level of predictability to all applicants, the Working Group believes that it is appropriate to have a single Application Comment Period that applies to both standard and community-based applications.

 c.
 New issues raised in deliberations since publication of the Initial Report, if applicable.

-The Working Group discussed whether the public comment period for Community Priority Evaluation applications should be longer than the public comment period for standard applications, as was the case in the 2012 round, or if the two periods should be equal in length.
-The Working Group did not reach any agreement to change the 2012 practice, and therefore has not made any recommendations in this regard.

 In discussion of Implementation Guidance 28.13, which states that applicants should be given a fixed amount of time to respond to public comments, the Working Group discussed whether the community should have an opportunity to comment following the window for applicants to comment.
 The Working Group did not come to a conclusion on this issue and notes that it may be an item for consideration in the implementation phase.

 d.
 Dependencies/relationships with other areas of this report or external efforts